kh4r00n/kh4r00n/README.md

 <img  height="180em" align="right" alt="gengar" src="https://64.media.tumblr.com/0870408ef69639327475f93f665ac490/92c7bc6db974c4d5-ab/s500x750/7f313f84e12b78873f113381238cda7745fa3ea0.gifv"/>

-Technology enthusiast.
-I started my journey learning to program in Python, soon after I became more interested in programming through Rhinoceros3D and Grasshopper software, where it was possible to create designs through visual programming and in QGIS Software where I performed spatial data analysis.
+Hi.
+My name is Phylyp.
+I am a Data Engineer with experience in Python, Scala, SQL and Cloud environments.
+Working mainly with data ingestion, transformation and loading.
+And also in the construction and orchestration of Data Pipeline using tools such as Azure Data Factory, Databricks, PySpark.
+Always looking to use the Data Driven culture to add value in order to innovate and get the most value possible from the data.

-I am currently a graduate student in Computer Science.
-I have experience with Python, ETL, Pandas, PySpark and sql.
+I also have experience with relational and non-relational databases like MySQL, PostgreSQL, Azurel SQL and MongoDB.
+Cloud knowledge with Microsoft Azure and Google Cloud Pataform(GCP).
+And with Big Data, Data Warehouse, Data Lake, Lake House, using BigQuery and Cloud Storage from GCP, Azure Data Lake Storage from Microsoft and Databricks.

 I enjoy reading and studying Japanese in my spare time.
-My biggest interests in Technology are Data Science and Artificial Intelligence.
-I aim to learn more about Machine learning, Deep Learning, Big Data, Data Engineering.
+My main interests in Technology are in Data Engineering and Artificial Intelligence.
+I aim to learn and apply more and more on the topics of Machine learning, Deep Learning, DataOps, Big Data and Data Engineering.

 ## ⭐️ Technologies I have most experience ⭐️